 Number of banknotes issued and returned

-The SNB issues a large number of banknotes every year and a large number are also returned.
-In 2018, 375.6 million notes were issued and 362.9 million returned.
-With an average banknote circulation of 471.3 million, a banknote was therefore returned to the SNB on average 1 time in 2018, which is below the long-term average of 1.4.
-The chart below shows that the annual return is different for each denomination.
+A large number of banknotes are issued by and returned to the SNB each year.
+In 2019, 399.7 million notes were issued and 382.4 million were returned.
+With an average of 488.1 million banknotes in circulation, this means that a single banknote returned to the SNB less than once in 2019, which is below the long-term average of 1.3 times.
+The following chart shows that the annual return frequency is different for each denomination.